amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 ================

 * Switched to a more flexible MPC driver, called Cycle Driver.
-* Added more parameters to Energy PK.
+* Added Energy PK and FlowEnergy PK.
+* Described the conceptual model.

 ParameterList XML